 My Past Roles

 My name is Miguel Guhlin (@[email protected]).
 Like some of you, I’ve struggled to blend technology into teaching, learning, and leading.
 I’ve served in various roles.
 Those roles included:

 - Director of technology

 In each, I have sought to overcome the technical to achieve the amazing.
-And I’ve chronicled my journey in published articles, blog entries, and audio recordings (podcasts).
-In fact, I’ve often imagined that I’m really a storyteller, gathering and spinning tales to entertain and educate my listeners and readers.
+I’ve chronicled my journey in published articles, blog entries, and audio recordings (podcasts).
+In fact, I’ve often imagined that I’m a storyteller.
+My task has been to gather and share tales that entertain and educate my listeners and readers.